Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 	- use the composite function rule (chain rule) to establish that $\frac{d}{dx}(\ln{f(x)})=\frac{f'(x)}{f(x)}$
 	- use the logarithmic laws to simplify an expression before differentiating
 	- use the composite function rule (chain rule) to establish and use the derivatives of $\sin{(f(x))}, \cos{(f(x))}$ and $\tan{(f(x))}$

+With logs, always simplify first using log laws
 ## Extension
 ### Term 1
 #### ME-P1 Proof by Mathematical Induction